|Best figure skating skates for women||Jackson Ultima Excel Women's Figure Skate||Check Price||

 Best ice skates for beginners: Botas Attack 181

-The Botas Attack 181 come in a wide variety of sizes, from children to adult, and offer durable, reliable construction for first-timers.
+As the best ice skates for beginners, the Botas Attack 181 come in a wide variety of sizes, from children to adult, and offer durable, reliable construction for first-timers.
 A reinforced plastic tip protects toes against impact and the low-profile sole is designed with integrated “Clima Air” ventilation, which makes them breathable and keeps them drier during long-term use.
 The skates are also lightweight and well-padded for extra comfort.

 Best ice skates on a budget: What you can get for under $100